⏰ Minimum Connection Times

 🏢 Terminal Information

 The airport's terminal building is a functional, single-story facility originally constructed in the 1990s to support regional commercial traffic.
 It is now primarily optimized for the needs of professional flight crews and private passengers, housing the administrative offices for the airport's high-standard Fixed-Base Operators (FBOs) such as Jetex and ExecuJet.
-The facility features a comfortable visitor lobby, a specialized pilot planning room with high-speed Wi-Fi, and a dedicated meeting space for business coordination.
+The airport includes a comfortable visitor lobby, a specialized pilot planning room with high-speed Wi-Fi, and a dedicated meeting space for business coordination.
 As a non-commercial airfield for scheduled lines, the terminal experience is characterized by its tranquil atmosphere and rapid 'ramp-to-vehicle' transitions that are highly valued by time-sensitive executive travelers.

 Amenities at BOU are tailored for the high-end aviation community, including private lounges, 24/7 operational support upon request, and comprehensive concierge services.
 The airfield provides full aircraft support including both Jet-A1 and AVGAS refueling, on-site customs and immigration assistance for international missions, and major aircraft parking facilities.
 While there are no formal on-site restaurants, the terminal features a refreshment area with light snacks and coffee, and is located just a short 10-minute drive from the UNESCO-listed Bourges Cathedral and the diverse dining options of the city center.
 Ground transportation is well-supported by on-site car rental desks and pre-arranged chauffeured services, providing quick access to the region's major industrial parks and historic chateaus.